openebs-archive/openebs-docs/docs/deployjiva.md

       ```

 4. In this case, one additional disk per node is added and using the above command will create default
-      storage Pool using a single disk per node.
-You can get the Storage pool details by running the following command.
+      storage Pool using single disk per node.
+You can get the storage pool details by running the following command.

       ```
       kubectl get sp -n openebs